Snap-on Dentures – Everything You Need To Know About Snap-on Dentures

 - If you smoke, you’re not eligible for snap-on dentures.
 This is because smoking greatly increases the risk of gum disease, which is a risk for major oral surgery.
 The gum ought to be in good condition for dental implants to be put in. if your gums are severely damaged or diseased, they won’t be able to support the implant as they should.

-- If you’re a senior citizen facing major loss of jaw bone, you’re not eligible for snap-on dentures.
+- If you’re a senior citizen facing a major loss of jaw bone, you’re not eligible for snap-on dentures.

 - Bone volume shrinks rapidly owing to age and also owing to tooth extraction.
 If you’ve had too many teeth extracted in your life, you’ve already suffered enough bone loss in your jaw to fully support the dental implants.

 It’s possible to get bone augmentation and bone grafts if you suffer from bone loss before dental implants can be put in.
 However, this involves hours of painful surgery.
-Before opting for snap-on dentures, be sure to get your teeth and overall oral health assessed by a dental surgeon.
+Before opting for clip-on dentures/snap-on dentures, be sure to get your teeth and overall oral health assessed by a dental surgeon.
 If you’re certified as a good candidate for snap-on dentures, your dentist will do the needful.
 If you need bone augmentation or grafting, your dentist will let you know what needs to be done before snap-on dentures can be applied.